How to Evaluate MCAT Tutoring Programs

 Reality

-40 tutoring hours is already a borderline extreme amount.
+40 tutoring hours is already an extreme amount.
 60+ hours is outrageous.
-Before purchasing tutoring hour packages (including ours), students should ask:

 Is the tutoring flexible?